Top 20 pottery songs (part 2)

 15. John Fogerty - Have thine own way, lord

-A very different kind of song, this time with religious overtones, is this one by John Fogerty.
-Religion has been using clay metaphors for decades.
-With the Creator and His creations, how could it be otherwise….
-Soothing song!
+This is a very different kind of song, with religious overtones.
+Religion has used clay metaphors for decades.
+When it comes to the Creator and his creations, how could it be otherwise?
+A soothing song!

 “Have Thine own way, Lord!